 As mentioned above, for a production system a commercial license is required.
-Also, expired keys may have to be renewed, or, when the number of Mimer SQL users is increased or new Mimer SQL functionality is added to the site, a new Mimer SQL license key will be needed.
+A new key will also be needed if the key expires, if the number of Mimer SQL users is increased or if new Mimer SQL functionality is added.

 The Mimer SQL license key is provided by your Mimer SQL distributor.
 In order to be able to generate the key, your Mimer SQL distributor must know the ID of the computer on which the database server will run.

-The ID of a Linux machine is obtained by using the following command:
+The ID of a macOS machine is obtained by using the following command: